ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab02.md

 ### Print a block

-In lab02 git directory (lab02_jgaucho) open a file called `block.cpp` using the same editor you used for the previous labs.
+In lab02 git directory (e.g. lab02_alily_jgaucho) open a file called `block.cpp` using the same editor you used for the previous labs.
 In that file, write a program that takes an input from a user for the number of rows and number of columns and prints out a block of characters that is based on these 2 parameters.
 The program should keep asking the user for input, and printing out the result, until the user enters zero for each of the input parameters.

 A session should look <b><i>exactly</i></b> like the following example (including whitespace and formatting - note that there is no whitespace at the end of each of these lines), for all the different inputs and the output: